Quick Links

 • Foster respect and deepen spiritual awareness

-• Reflect on the character of God and on the teachings of Christ through Biblical texts
+• Reflect on the character of God and the teachings of Christ through Biblical texts

 • Affirm Christian values and attitudes